Preview: Easy Halloween craft for toddlers and preschoolers that also teaches shapes and colors!

 -Pick a color (or 2 or 3!) for the legs and cut paper into strips.
 Pile strips together and fold accordance style then release.

 – Cut ovals/circles for the eyes.
-(I folded the white paper over several times to make multiple circle of the same size and shape).
-Next cut black circles for the eye balls.
-They should be a bit smaller than the white circles so they fit inside to make eye balls.
+(I folded the white paper over several times to make multiple circles of the same size and shape).
+Next cut black circles for the eyeballs.
+They should be a bit smaller than the white circles so they fit inside to make eyeballs.

 -Cut a mouth shape and several triangles for “scary teeth”.

 -Using a glue stick, put some glue on the flat part of the “leg” and glue to the back of your paper plate.
 Add as many legs as you like!!!

 -Next, use the remaining shapes to make a silly spider face.
 I made a red mouth and added a few “sharp” teeth.
 Let the kids express their creativity!
 Maybe their spider has a mustache or scary eyebrows.